 We are committed to protecting your privacy and complying with data protection legislation.
-This Privacy Notice contains important information about us, how and why we collect, store, use and share personal information, your rights in relation to your personal information and on how to contact us and the ICO, the supervisory authority, in the event you have a complaint.
+This Privacy Notice contains important information about us, how and why we collect, store, use and share personal information, your rights in relation to your personal information and on how to contact us and the Information Commissioner’s Office (ICO), the supervisory authority, in the event you have a complaint.

-If you are reading this Privacy Notice on the website owned and controlled by DMH Stallard LLP www.dmhstallard.com (its site), please also refer to its Cookie policy which explains the use of cookies via its site.
+If you are reading this Privacy Notice on the website owned and controlled by DMH Stallard LLP, www.dmhstallard.com, please also refer to its Privacy Notice and Cookie Policy, the latter of which explains the use of cookies through its site.

 Who we are

-RB Trust Corporation Limited is a limited company registered in England (registered number 10257894).
-Its registered office is Griffin House, 135 High Street, Crawley, West Sussex, RH10 1DQ.
+We are RB Trust Corporation Limited, a limited company registered in England (registered number 10257894).
+Our registered office is Griffin House, 135 High Street, Crawley, West Sussex, RH10 1DQ.

 RB Trust Corporation Limited is owned and controlled by DMH Stallard LLP, a limited liability partnership registered in England (registered number OC338287).
 Its registered office is also Griffin House, 135 High Street, Crawley, West Sussex, RH10 1DQ and it is authorised and regulated by the Solicitors Regulation Authority.

 RB Trust Corporation Limited was set up to provide discreet and specific services (set out below) to clients of DMH Stallard LLP.
-Accordingly, any data processed by RB Trust Corporation Limited is also processed by DMH Stallard LLP.
+Accordingly, any data processed by us is also processed by DMH Stallard LLP.
 A copy of the DMH Stallard LLP Privacy Notice can be found here Privacy Notices.

 The personal information we collect and use